 This is a scan of the first of six 35mm negatives I must have taken in about 1980: which to me sounds like only yesterday, but I am alarmed to realise is almost forty years ago!
 It was taken in that strange little segment of Halifax that is bounded by Prescott Street, Clare Road, Hunger … Continue reading Hope Clings On

 This is a scene which will be all too familiar for Halifax residents of this present age.
 After the long slog up Salterhebble Hill, and the inevitable wait at the hospital traffic lights, drivers heading for Halifax can now speed past the restaurant that used to be the Stafford Arms Inn, with no tram lines … Continue reading Up The Hill To The Stafford Arms

 Looking at fine buildings in Halifax can be a bit like looking at paintings in the National Gallery, you get drawn by the famous and casually walk passed what would be excellent in other contexts.
 How can I have walked by Lord Street Chambers for seven decades without noticing them?

-These two photographs are central to the story of my family because they feature my paternal grandfather, Enoch Burnett.
+A HISTORY OF MY FAMILY IN 100 IMAGES These two photographs are central to the story of my family because they feature my paternal grandfather, Enoch Burnett.
 Enoch died a few months after I was born in 1948, and therefore I never knew him, other than by the store of stories and anecdotes that have … Continue reading Enoch And His Cart

 I have so many memories of the Plummet Line Hotel, you could probably fill the old Tap Room with them.
 Back in the 1960s the family of one of my first girlfriends ran the pub.
 I remember going to the folk club that used to meet in one of the upstairs rooms.
 Memories, memories, memories.